Vanessa Daou

-Vanessa Daou (born October 4, 1967) is an American singer, songwriter, poet, visual artist and dancer.
+Vanessa Dale Daou (born October 4, 1967) is an American singer, songwriter, poet, visual artist and dancer.
 Most notably a musician, her work is known among nu jazz, trip hop and electronic music circles for her trademark spoken word and aspirated singing style as well as its erotic and literary subtexts.
 Daou's songs are represented by Downtown Music Publishing.

 Early life

 Daou was born and spent her early childhood in St. Thomas, U.S. Virgin Islands, relocating in 1984 to attend boarding school in Massachusetts.
 As a young adult, she attended Vassar College for two years and spent several years in New York City's Hell's Kitchen area before earning a scholarship to study dance at Columbia University.
 There, she would train with choreographer Eric Hawkins and explore visual art with Barry Moser and poetry with Kenneth Koch, whom she cites as having sparked her interest in spoken word.
 Daou ultimately graduated cum laude with a visual arts and art history degree from Barnard College/Columbia and frequently appeared in her senior year at Postcrypt Coffeehouse, the university's on-campus poetry lounge.